-- 35. When deciding the level of Fine to impose, a Tribunal should: - when considering a Member or Member Firm's financial resources, establish whether there are any arrangements that would result in part or all of any Fine being paid or indemnified by insurers, or by a Member's firm, partnership, company or employer.
-The existence of any such arrangements should not be a ground for increasing any Fine beyond the level that would otherwise be considered appropriate by the Tribunal; and - disregard the possibility that the Member or Member Firm may be liable for the costs of the case.
-(The approach to any award of costs is considered in paragraph 62). - 36.
-Having arrived at a figure for the Fine based on the nature and seriousness of the Misconduct, a Tribunal considers whether the amount of the Fine should be adjusted: - to take account of any aggravating and mitigating factors (paragraphs 53 and 54); - to ensure the Fine has the necessary deterrent effect (paragraph 55 and 56); and/or - to reflect any discount for admissions and/or settlement (paragraph 57 to 61).
+- 37. When deciding the level of Fine to impose, a Tribunal should: - a. when considering a Member's financial resources, establish whether there are any arrangements that would result in part or all of any Fine being paid or indemnified by insurers, or by a Member's firm, partnership, company or employer.
+The existence of any such arrangements should not be a ground for increasing any Fine beyond the level that would otherwise be considered appropriate by the Tribunal; and - b. disregard the possibility that the Member may be liable for the costs of the case.
+(The approach to any award of costs is considered in paragraph 64). - 38.
+Having arrived at a figure for the Fine based on the nature and seriousness of the Misconduct, a Tribunal considers whether the amount of the Fine should be adjusted: - a. to take account of any aggravating and mitigating factors (paragraphs 54 and 55); - to ensure the Fine has the necessary deterrent effect (paragraph 56 and 57); and/or - c. to reflect any discount for admissions and/or settlement (paragraph 58 to 63).